elizhahn/overlook/README.md

 ## Set-up Instructions

 1. Clone this [Github repository](https://github.com/elizhahn/overlook) to your local machine using the `git clone` command in your Terminal.
-2. Clone this [Github repository](https://github.com/turingschool-examples/overlook-api) to your local machine using the `git clone` command.
+2. Clone this API [Github repository](https://github.com/turingschool-examples/overlook-api) to your local machine using the `git clone` command.
 3. Move into each directory and run `npm install` and then `npm start` in two different terminals
 4. visit http://localhost:8080/ to see the application live